Computational Modelling Group

 Complete this online contact form to contact Joe.

-Pelagic fish inhabit the water column in open ocean and coastal areas, where they can travel vast distances as large aggregations in both the hunt for and flight from other species in this ecosystem.
+My PhD research at Southampton University was based at the School of Ocean and Earth Sciences and the Institute for Complex Systems Simulation.
+My project examined pelagic tuna species, who inhabit the water column in open ocean and coastal areas, and travel vast distances as large aggregations in both the hunt for and flight from other species in this ecosystem.
 The impact on commercial, pelagic fish species from industrial fishing practices are increasingly being identified as more complex than a simple exploitation of biomass.
 The use of fish aggregation devices by purse-seine fleets affects both the behaviour and physiological condition of fish such as tunas, and whilst these impacts have been clearly observed in recent years, the exact nature of the processes causing them remain unknown.
-My current research aims to examine the strength of these impacts on individuals, aggregations, and populations, by analysing archival tag and isotope data in combination, as well as using individual-based modelling to explore the theoretical mechanisms that cause such observed patterns.
+My research focussed on the individual-scale vertical movement behaviours of tropical tuna, using individual-based modelling and developing new classification methods to examine the inter-species and inter-individual variability of behaviour in the context of modern fishing gear interactions.

 2008 - 2010 | Fisheries Biologist: Centre for Environment, Fisheries and Aquaculture Sciences Suffolk, UK